Oregon locks down Utah in 66-54 win in Pac-12 quarterfinals

 The Ducks started making shots in the second half and the Utes didn’t.
 Oregon stretched the lead to nine with seven minutes left and never let Utah make a push.

 Oregon made 17 of 28 shots in the second half.
+The Utes went 1 for 13 from the 3-point arc in the second half.

+“It was just one of those games.
+Shots just weren’t going in,” Tillman said.
+“A number of great looks, it just wasn’t falling.”

 BIG PICTURE